 InMyArea.com earns commissions from some of the providers we list on our site.
 Learn more

-• Questions to ask about maintenance when looking for an apartment
+• What to look for and ask about when viewing an apartment

 How is rent paid?